 Country = Speaking of which, the rural (re: mostly uninhabited) areas of the American Southwest and Rockies are some of the most beautiful in the entire country.
 Those who enjoy hiking, camping, mountain climbing, skiing, and/or want to try American outdoor staples like hunting, fishing, or target shooting will be kids in a candy store.
 As far as scenic vistas, wildlife diversity, and libertarian communities go, the American Southwest and Rocky Mountain culture is arguably the mecca of the developed world.

 And so we return to a region of the United States non-Americans have actually heard of.
 Home to a plethora of Latin American, East, and South Asian immigrant communities, the American film industry, Silicon Valley, and a scenic Pacific coastline, the US West Coast is as identifiable as New York city.
 If you hail from any part of Asia or Oceania, this is where you enter the USA. —> The red part of the map not described above.

 The independent outliers of the USA, Hawaii is America’s slice of tropical Polynesia we never deserved, while Alaska is as cold, rugged, and brutal as the most remote parts of Canada.
 Both are outdoor adventures in the vein of the Southwest and Rockies, but even more remote.
-Visiting these places will put you ahead of most US citizens, and no tourist I have ever met, American or otherwise, has ever spoke ill of either place.
-You only dislike visiting these places if you’re a humongous asshole.
+Visiting these places will put you ahead of most US citizens, and no tourist I have ever met, American or otherwise, has ever spoken ill of either place.